RTP Scholarship Policy

 - 2017 RTP Fee Offset Scholarship

-For domestic HDR applicants who were successful in obtaining a HDR course offer under the new RTP – excludes students who were previously offered under the Research Training Scheme (RTS).
+For domestic HDR applicants successful in obtaining a HDR course offer under the RTP – excludes students previously offered under the Research Training Scheme (RTS).

 - 2017 RTP Stipend Scholarship

-For domestic HDR applicants who were successful in the 2017 Scholarship round – previously known as the Australian Postgraduate Award (APA).
+For domestic HDR applicants successful in the 2017 Scholarship round – previously known as the Australian Postgraduate Award (APA).

 - 2017 RTP International Fee Offset and RTP Stipend Scholarship